Published on July 19, 2021 by Nishanth Neeli

 How Acuity Knowledge Partners can help

 Acuity Knowledge Partners is a pioneer in investment services offering spanning across the globe.
 We understand our clients’ products and corresponding regulations associated with them.
-Our investment services include equity research, index analysis and specialised solutions.
+Our investment services include equity research, index analysis and Investment Operations and Risk Services.
 We also specialise in areas such as pre-trade and post-trade surveillance, interpretation and coding of client IMAs and reporting of regulatory restrictions, along with support functions including trade capturing and processing for private equity and hedge funds.

 Sources